While attention span and willingness-to-pay (WTP) decline, one music group from South Korea goes against the trends

 Taken alone, none of the deeds discussed here is all that of an odd practice, although all are quite rare.

-In regards to paying attention to lyrics, BTS Army’s dedication goes in hand with the rising of communities such as Genius, once a website solely dedicated to explain rap lyrics, that grew to become a music intelligence startup for fans of all kinds of music content.
+In regards to paying attention to lyrics, BTS Army’s dedication goes in hand with the rising of communities such as Genius, once a website solely dedicated to explaining rap lyrics, that grew to become a music intelligence startup for fans of all kinds of music content.

 The lazy approach would be to think of the group as a hot trend strategically marketed to profit the most they can while the momentum lasts.
-Although this line of though isn’t exactly incorrect, it’s far from the entire truth.

 Besides, BTS is heading to their 7th year as a group, with no signs of slowing down.
 Doesn’t sound like an ephemeral pop teen sensation at all.

 There’s obviously more to them than marketing.
-And while both BTS as a group and their connection with their fans & consumers can hardly be replicated, I still think they are one of the most interesting cases of the last years, worthy of at least a few serious analysis for the marketing and business fields — and what else not?
+And while both BTS as a group and their connection with their fans & consumers can hardly be replicated, I still think they are one of the most interesting cases of the last years, worthy of at least a few serious analyses for the marketing and business fields — and what else not?
 The list of fields impacted by BTS and Army just gets bigger and bigger.